jameshartig/portluck/README.md

 ### explicitDone ###
 If set to `true` you are **required** to call `writer.done()` on every message received.
 By default, messages are done on the nextTick after firing `'message'` event.

+### messageLimit ###
+Maximum number of bytes per message.
+This is also the max size of the buffer when sniffing for connection type.
+Defaults to 0, which means no limit.

 ## Todo ##